All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Practical Steps to Protect Your Bones

-Get Your Vitamin D Tested and Optimized
+Get Your Vitamin D Tested and Improved

 Vitamin D deficiency is remarkably common, affecting an estimated 40 percent of American adults.
 Being deficient while on Ozempic compounds your bone density risk.
 Ask your provider for a 25-hydroxyvitamin D blood test before starting treatment.
 Supplement with vitamin D3 to maintain levels between 40 and 60 ng/mL.
 Most people need 2,000 to 5,000 IU daily to reach and maintain optimal levels.